Understanding Substance Use Disorders

 Naloxone: Preventing Overdose Deaths

 Jefferson County Health Department provides naloxone for free at both office locations.
-There are multiple organizations in Jefferson County, and across the state, that provide naloxone for free.
+There are multiple organizations in Jefferson County and across the state that provide naloxone free of charge.

 *You can also get naloxone from Missouri pharmacies without a prescription under the state standing order.